PACAF, Allies preparing for the Future; complete large-scale exercise in the Pacific

 |0

-This work, PACAF, Allies preparing for the Future; complete large-scale exercise in the Pacific [Image 4 of 4], by SSgt Gerald Willis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PACAF, Allies preparing for the Future; complete large-scale exercise in the Pacific, by SSgt Gerald Willis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-PACAF, Allies preparing for the Future; complete large-scale exercise in the Pacific

 LEAVE A COMMENT